istio/istio.io/content/en/blog/2024/link-the-istio-service-mesh-for-people-who-have-stuff-to-do.md

 ---
-title: "Featured post: The Istio Service Mesh for People Who Have Stuff to Do"
+title: "External post: The Istio Service Mesh for People Who Have Stuff to Do"
 description: Read about Luca Cavallin's experience getting started with Istio.
 publishdate: 2024-10-10
 attribution: Luca Cavallin - GitHub